zeta-chain/standard-contracts/PR_UPDATE_COMMENT.md

    - Full Metaplex metadata and master edition integration
    - Collection verification and standards compliance

-3. **Localnet Integration** ✅
+3. **Devnet Integration** ✅
    - Created `localnet_solana.sh` script for complete cross-chain flow
-   - Integrates with existing NFT localnet infrastructure
+   - Integrates with existing NFT devnet infrastructure
    - Demonstrates: **ZetaChain → Ethereum → BNB → Solana → ZetaChain**

+**Note**: Due to potential Solana compatibility issues with the current version of ZetaChain localnet, **devnet testing is required** for Solana integration.
+Localnet testing is not required at this time.

 ### 🏗️ Complete Architecture